-Want to try out the system before you decide which access model is right for you?
-Request a 30-day trial of ICDS-ACI using the Try-ACI button on the right sidebar.
+Want to try out an allocation before you buy?
+Request a 30-day trial of Roar using the “Trial Allocation” button on the right sidebar.

-A paid Guaranteed Response Time (GReaT) allocation lets you access as many basic-, standard-, or high-memory compute cores as you need for your research, within a time frame that you choose.
-With a fully executed Service Level Agreement, any jobs that you submit within your allocation limit are guaranteed to start within one hour of when you submit them.
+A paid allocation lets you access as many basic-, standard-, or high-memory compute cores as you need for your research, within a time frame that you choose.
+With a fully executed Service Level Agreement (or SLA), any jobs that you submit within your allocation limit are guaranteed to start within one hour of when you submit them.

 Other benefits include: